reactivepixel/Crash-Course/README.md

   - Breaker of Gits⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
 1. **Chris (Triage has found the One Piece) Chapman:**
     - Now a C++ master
-1. Chapman
+1. Killer Instinct!
-    - Has Entered the Chat
+	- Combo Breaker!